Warren Buffett Investment Advice – 10 Tips He Swears By

 8. Index Funds are Good for Most Investors

-Buffett believes that these low-cost funds are good at capturing the stock market’s long-term upside while keeping expenses and short-term trading to a minimum.
-In fact, Buffett advises most organizations to which he donates to invest the money in low-cost S&P 500 index funds.
+These low-cost funds effectively capture the stock market’s long-term growth while minimizing expenses and trading activity.
+Buffett consistently recommends that charitable organizations invest donations in low-cost S&P 500 index funds.

 9. Don’t Lose Money

-Buffett offers two rules for investing: “Rule No. 1 is never lose money.
+Buffett presents two fundamental investing rules: “Rule No. 1 is never lose money.
 Rule No. 2 is never forget Rule No. 1.”

 10. Temperament Matters More than Intelligence